The Scalability Problem

 Activation patching is the foundation of causal interpretability: replace an activation, measure the effect, and establish which components matter.
 But it has a fundamental scaling problem.
 Each component tested requires a separate forward pass through the model.
 In GPT-2 Small, testing all 144 attention heads and 12 MLP layers means 156 forward passes.
 In GPT-3, with roughly 4.7 million neurons, individually testing every neuron is computationally infeasible.

-Attribution patching solves this problem using gradient-based approximation [1]Attribution Patching: Activation Patching At Industrial Scale Using Differential Calculus
+Attribution patching estimates many patching effects from gradients [1]Attribution Patching: Activation Patching At Industrial Scale Using Differential Calculus

 Nanda, N.